datanav/docs/developer-guide.rst

 Systems also provide services like connection pooling and rate limiting.

-You can also run your own :ref:`extension systems <concepts-extensions>`.
+You can also run your own :ref:`extension systems <extensions-feature>`.

 .. _concepts-pipes: